 1. Retail Spaces: The main commercial corridors in Ashburn, including 79th Street, Pulaski Road, and Kedzie Avenue, are home to a variety of retail businesses.
 These areas are well-trafficked, serving the day-to-day needs of residents with grocery stores, restaurants, and service-based businesses.

-2. Office Spaces: While Ashburn is largely residential, there are opportunities for small office spaces, particularly for medical practices, law firms, and other professional services.
+2. Chicago Office Spaces: While Ashburn is largely residential, there are opportunities for small office spaces, particularly for medical practices, law firms, and other professional services.
 These offices are often located in mixed-use buildings or converted residential properties along major streets.

 3. Light Industrial Properties: Some remnants of Ashburn’s industrial past remain, with light industrial properties available for businesses involved in manufacturing, distribution, or storage.
 These properties are often located near the neighborhood’s western edge, close to major transportation routes.